 Employers from other industries may also have the right to test their staff for drugs, for instance, as a part of the hiring process or after a work-related accident.
 Passing drug tests may also be obligatory for those who are treated from heavy drug abuse, alcohol, mental health disorders, or those staying under home detention.

 Each state has its own regulation for the drug testing procedure, as well as for CBD production, sales, and usage.
-Considering the fact that CBD is still surrounded by some misconceptions, novice CBD users may have concerns about the CBD oil and drug test interaction and the results it may lead to.
+Considering the fact that CBD is still surrounded by some misconceptions, novice CBD users often ask does CBD oil show up on drug test and what are the results it may lead to.

 How Do Drug Tests Work?